particle-iot/docs/src/content/support/support-and-fulfillment/shipping.md

 ### Return to Sender

 There are lots of things that can happen in the delivery process, and packages can get held up for reasons that are outside of our control.
-If your order gets returned to us in Gilroy, CA, we can issue you a refund or take the appropriate actions to get you a new package.
+If your order gets returned to us, we can issue you a refund or take the appropriate actions to get you a new package.

 Before you get a new package or refund, we'll need to determine the following:
 - What shipping address was entered when you placed the order